-Accommodation: colonial haciendas; local lodges & farms (2 options).
+Accommodation: haciendas & country hotels; local lodges & farms (2 options)

 Season: year round

 Price: 7 night rides from USD 3175 (approx £2440) per person